 The probate process is not required in New Jersey if the decedent has set up a trust (or family trust) which in most cases helps their estate to avoid probate.
-However, if those trusts or plans were not made, the only way estate assets can be distributed in New Jersey is through the probate.
-There are extreme cases where an estate will still need to pass through probate even if the decedent had a trust in place.
+Probate can take a long time and the process can be frustrating.
+In this article we go over important information and timelines if you are in New Jersey probate.
+We also provide inheritance advances if you need money early before final distribution of probate.

 In non-pandemic times, the probate assets (personal property) within an estate in New Jersey can take anywhere from 9 months to 3 years to be distributed from the decedents estate.
 There are different variables including the following: